ehh20/ZIP/README.md

 -   `MZIP_helper_functions.R` contains 'helper functions' that are used within the functions in `MZIP.R`.
 Functions in this file probably do not need to be called directly.

--   `PAR_HMM.R` is a basic implementation of the order (1,q) INGARCH model described in @fokianos2009.
+-   `PAR_HMM.R` is a basic implementation of the order (1,q) INGARCH model described in [Fokianos et al., 2012](https://www.tandfonline.com/doi/abs/10.1198/jasa.2009.tm08270).
 This is then extended to a 2-state hidden (homogeneous) markov model, where the other state emitting from a Poisson distribution with low rate.